 However, every opportunity to perform is worth doing to get your name out there and build your fan base.
 So whether you get paid or not should not matter, it’s getting the gigs and performing as much as you can which should be the main importance.

 Would you rather be an artist or promoter in the music industry?
+What tips do you have for people wanting to know how to be a music promoter?
 Let us know in the comments below.